Mata mata Facts

 Mata mata Physical Description

-Although the astounding Mata mata garners fully merited appreciation, it does not do so based on physical size.
+Although the astounding Mata mata garners fully merited appreciation by those individuals meeting it, the turtle does not do so based on physical size.
 In those terms, the reptile only qualifies as roughly an average-sized variety of turtle.
-It’s in other manners that this particular turtle stands out.
+It’s in other manners that this turtle stands out.

-In terms of dimensions, the carapace of a fully mature adult specimen averages about 18 in (45 cm) in length.
-Its weight, meanwhile, averages roughly 33 lb (15 kg) for the same adult individuals.
-The truly distinctive characteristics, though, appear in other areas.
+In terms of its physical dimensions, the carapace of a fully mature adult specimen averages about 18 in (45 cm) in length.
+Its weight, meanwhile, averages approximately 33 lb (15 kg) for the same mature adult individuals.
+The truly distinctive characteristics, though, actually appear in other areas.

 The Mata mata also displays a very slight degree of the physiological trait of sexual dimorphism.
-In its case, this trait manifests itself in the appearance of the tail of the animal.
-Specifically, that of the adult male develops as somewhat thicker than that of the female.
+In its particular case, though, this trait manifests itself in the appearance of the tail of the animal.
+Specifically, that of the adult male develops as somewhat thicker in shape than that of the female.

-Otherwise, the genders remain virtually indistinguishable.
-Its most notable characteristic, however, remains its remarkable shell.
-This develops an oblong shape, and a covering of sharp ridges.
-The precise reason for this eludes scientists studying the animal.
+Otherwise, the genders remain virtually indistinguishable to the observer.
+Its most notable characteristic, however, unquestionably remains its remarkable shell.
+This develops with an oblong shape, and a covering of sharp ridges.
+The reason for this eludes scientists studying the animal.

-It also develops a relatively large, and, incredibly, a strongly flattened head, with a small horn on its snout.
-The carapace itself typically displays either a dark brown or black color.
-The neck, tail, head, and limbs, though, most commonly display a grayish brown shade.
+It also develops a relatively large, and, incredibly, a markedly strongly flattened head, possessing a small horn on its snout.
+The carapace itself also typically displays either a dark brown or black color.
+The neck, tail, head, and limbs, though, most commonly display a slightly grayish brown shade.

 - Kingdom: Animalia